Ship: Merchant ship

-Merchant ships are ships used for commercial purposes and can be divided into four broad categories: fishing, cargo ships, passenger ships, and special-purpose ships.
+Merchant ships are ships used for commercial purposes and can be divided into four broad categories: fishing vessels, cargo ships, passenger ships, and special-purpose ships.
 The UNCTAD review of maritime transport categorizes ships as: oil tankers, bulk (and combination) carriers, general cargo ships, container ships, and "other ships", which includes "liquefied petroleum gas carriers, liquefied natural gas carriers, parcel (chemical) tankers, specialized tankers, reefers, offshore supply, tugs, dredgers, cruise, ferries, other non-cargo".
 General cargo ships include "multi-purpose and project vessels and roll-on/roll-off cargo".

 Modern commercial vessels are typically powered by a single propeller driven by a diesel or, less usually, gas turbine engine., but until the mid-19th century they were predominantly square sail rigged.
 The fastest vessels may use pump-jet engines.
-Most commercial vessels have full hull-forms to maximize cargo capacity.
-Hulls are usually made of steel, although aluminum can be used on faster craft, and fiberglass on the smallest service vessels.
+Most commercial vessels such as container ships, have full hull-forms (higher Block coefficients) to maximize cargo capacity.
+Merchant ships and fishing vessels are usually made of steel, although aluminum can be used on faster craft, and fiberglass or wood on smaller vessels.
 Commercial vessels generally have a crew headed by a sea captain, with deck officers and engine officers on larger vessels.
 Special-purpose vessels often have specialized crew if necessary, for example scientists aboard research vessels.

 Fishing boats are generally small, often little more than 30 m but up to 100 m for a large tuna or whaling ship.
 Aboard a fish processing vessel, the catch can be made ready for market and sold more quickly once the ship makes port.
 Special purpose vessels have special gear.
 For example, trawlers have winches and arms, stern-trawlers have a rear ramp, and tuna seiners have skiffs.
 In 2004, 85800000 t of fish were caught in the marine capture fishery.
 Anchoveta represented the largest single catch at 10700000 t.
 That year, the top ten marine capture species also included Alaska pollock, Blue whiting, Skipjack tuna, Atlantic herring, Chub mackerel, Japanese anchovy, Chilean jack mackerel, Largehead hairtail, and Yellowfin tuna.
 Other species including salmon, shrimp, lobster, clams, squid and crab, are also commercially fished.
 Modern commercial fishermen use many methods.
 One is fishing by nets, such as purse seine, beach seine, lift nets, gillnets, or entangling nets.
 Another is trawling, including bottom trawl.
 Hooks and lines are used in methods like long-line fishing and hand-line fishing.
 Another method is the use of fishing trap.